Top 8 ways to avoid burnout

 Almost everyone has experienced burnout in one way or another at some point in their lives.
 We’re going to explore some of the best tools, tips and techniques to help you avoid burnout in the future, and to help you live a happy and fulfilled life.

 You know how it feels when you reach the end of the day or week and you’ve got absolutely nothing left.
 You’ve got no motivation, no excitement and none of your usual spark.
 This is a state of physical, emotional and mental exhaustion and can be caused by the build-up of stresses.
 Work is often a massive contributor to this feeling of being overwhelmed, but it doesn’t have to be – there’s plenty of mindful activities and tools to help us manage and avoid burnout.

 How to spot burnout?

 It’s almost as important to be able to spot when you’re feeling burnt out as it is to know how to avoid it in the first place.
-Tell-tale signs often include feelings of anxiety, no motivation do anything (even things you usually like!), and feeling more tired and less energetic than usual.
-It can affect your productivity and libido.
+Tell-tale signs often include feelings of anxiety, no motivation to do anything (even things you usually like!), and feeling more tired and less energetic than usual.
+It can affect your productivity and libido too.

 How to avoid burnout

 Burnout can be hard to avoid, but it’s important to remain mindful of things both inside and outside of your control.
 We’ve pulled together our top 8 ways to avoid burnout, with different mindful tips and ideas to help you get you back to feeling yourself.